csecht/opencv-contour-utility/README.md

 The intention is to help OpenCV users understand the pertinent parameters and value ranges needed to identify objects.

-## Operating Platform Compatibility (as of 7 Feb 2023):
-Implementation in Windows10 has problems with the system gui window manager, so running in Windows is not recommended at this time.
-Not tested on Windows11 or later.

-Everything should work fine in Linux and macOS distros.
 Development environment was Linux Ubuntu 20.04, macOS 13.2, Windows10

 ## edge_it.py